Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 Yes, you can.
 Some lenders that work with bad-credit borrowers in Ontario offer short-term loans with no credit check.
 Instead of considering your credit score, they’ll look at factors like your income and any other outstanding debts to assess your ability to repay a loan.

-But be careful: some sketchy lenders target borrowers with bad credit.
+But be careful: some sketchy lenders target borrowers in desperate financial situations.
 Make sure you thoroughly research a loan provider before you apply, so you can be certain you’re dealing with a legitimate lender.

 How much does an Ontario short-term loan cost?